So You’re Bored. Welcome To The Club, Population: All Of Us.

 8. Reorganize your spice cabinet.

 I know how this sounds.
-But there’s a very specific, deeply unhinged satisfaction in throwing out a cumin from 2019 and putting all your spices in matching jars.
-You’ll feel like a Real Adult.
-You’ll feel like Khloé Kardashian.
-You’ll text a picture to your sister.
+But there is an unhinged joy in throwing out that jar of cumin from 2019 and getting all of your spices in matching jars.
+You will feel like a Real Adult.
+You'll feel like Khloé Kardashian.
+You'll send a pic to your sister.

 9. Read an actual book.

 Not your phone.
 Not a blog.
 A book.
-With pages.
-I know.
-Who has time?
+With actual pages.
+I know, who has the time?
 But we all have time to scroll for 47 minutes about a celebrity divorce.
-Apply that energy to chapter one of something good and your brain will weep with gratitude.
+Direct that energy to chapter one of something good and your brain will weep with gratitude.

 10. Do a puzzle on the kitchen table.

-Get a 500-piece puzzle and just leave it out.
-Do three pieces every time you walk by.
-By Saturday, the puzzle is done.
-You feel like a genius.
-The kids feel like geniuses.
-You’ll glue it and hang it in the garage forever like a trophy.
+Set out a 500-piece puzzle.
+Do three pieces every time you go by.
+By Saturday, you've finished the puzzle, and the kids think they're geniuses too.
+Glue it together and hang it in the garage like a trophy.
 Win.

 11. Plant something.
 Anything.

-A pot of basil.
-A weird succulent.
-A sad little tomato plant from Lowe’s.
-The act of putting a living thing in soil and committing to it does something to a woman’s nervous system.
-Plus if it lives, you have basil.
+A container of basil.
+A strange type of succulent.
+A little tomato plant from Lowe's that looks sad.
+The act of placing a living creature into dirt and making a commitment to it does something to a woman's nerves.
+In addition, if the plant survives, you have basil.
 Free basil, ladies.

 12. Call a friend you haven’t talked to in months.